iayanpahwa/iayanpahwa.github.io/_posts/2017-12-25-SDIoT-Holiday-Lights-2017.md

 3. Real time live feed using RaspberryPi camera.
 4. An offline Star for tree top Bling made using Arduino ;)
 5. Exposing an API for future expansion over MQTT.
+6. Alexa to MQTT bridge API which can be very useful for your next weekend project

 ## The Hardware: